Kanjelkheir/githubSearch/README.md

 ```
 **note: If there is any downfall in the API, we have a backup dataset for all the users!** <br />
 ## Developer: Bilal Kanjelkheir </br>
-### And special thanks for Elie Khalil for creating the backup dataset.

 **Enjoy now you have the Github Search project setup!**